 Ellen Linda "Ella" (Younkin) Hauger was born on New Year’s Day 1878 near Rockwood, in Black Township, Somerset County, PA, the daughter of William "Shedrick" and Caroline (Cupp) Younkin.

 On Oct.
-23, 1898, at the home of her parents, Ella married Jonathan E. Hauger (1869-1954), the son of Simon and Elizabeth Hauger, also of Black Township.
-She was 20 years old at the time, and he was 29.
+23, 1898, at the home of her parents, the 20-year-old Ella married 29-year-old Jonathan E. Hauger (1869-1954), the son of Simon and Elizabeth Hauger, also of Black Township.
 Because she legally was underage, her parents both had to sign a certificate of consent in the Orphans Court of Somerset County.

-The Haugers had three daughters – Olive Caroline Younkin, Grace Ruby Eagle and Edna Elizabeth Sembower.
+The Haugers produced three daughters – Olive Caroline Younkin, Grace Ruby Eagle and Edna Elizabeth Sembower.

 In 1913, some of the family attended the first annual Minerd Reunion at nearby Ohiopyle, Fayette County, PA.
 A rare group photograph taken that day has been found in the collection of a descendant, and Ella’s parents and daughter Olive are visible in the image.
 Click here to view the image in high resolution, with each face numbered for identification purposes.